deltaswapio/deltaswap/docs/assumptions.md

 We assume that at the present time, such incentive alignment is easy to bootstrap and get right than a separate chain, which requires carefully-designed token economy and slashing criteria.
-In particular, it attracts operators who care about the ecosystem beyond short-term validation rewards, resulting in a high-quality, resilient guardian set.
+In particular, it attracts operators who care about the ecosystem beyond short-term validation rewards, resulting in a high-quality, resilient phylax set.

 As the project grows, there's a number of potential improvements to consider other than a staking token, including the [Balsa](https://docs.google.com/document/d/1sCgxHIOrVHAqrt4NWkUJXxQvpSxq6DyZrkf4IR-R-YM/edit) insurance pool